 Any student with a disability may request assistance through the Office of Student Disability Services.
 If possible, requests for services should be made prior to the beginning of an academic term to ensure timely implementation.
-Students may call (850) 973-9462 or (850) 973-9411 (V) or (850) 973-1611 (TTY) for an appointment or additional information.
+Students may call (850) 973-1683 (V) or (850) 973-1611 (TTY) for an appointment or additional information.